BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Methodology

-The goal is to restore $I_0$ from $\tilde{I}$.
-To this extent, we introduce the BIR-Adapter, which can be plugged into the self-attention mechanism of pretrained LDMs to enable blind image restoration.
-As motivated in \cref{sec:intro} we take advantage of the denoising prior of LDMs.
-This eliminates the necessity of training a large set of parameters with a potentially large set of training data.
-Since we utilize LDMs, we treat this problem as restoration on the latent space, \ie obtaining $\mathbf{x}_0$ from its degraded version $\tilde{\mathbf{x}} = \mathcal{E}(\tilde{I})$.
+In blind image restoration, an unknown degradation function $\mathcal{F}$ and noise $\eta$ were applied to an image such that $\tilde{I} = \mathcal{F}(I_0) + \eta$, and the goal is to restore $I_0$ from $\tilde{I}$.
+We introduce the BIR-Adapter, which comprises a restoring attention-based adapter for LDMs and a diffusion guidance mechanism.
+As motivated in \cref{sec:intro} we utilize LDMs as natural image priors for parameter efficiency.
+Since we utilize LDMs, we treat this problem as restoration on the latent space, \ie obtaining $\mathbf{x}_0$ from degraded latents $\tilde{\mathbf{x}} = \mathcal{E}(\tilde{I})$.